-Blackstone Family Dentistry accepts most major dental insurance carriers including Medicaid and Smiles for Children.
+Blackstone Family Dentistry accepts most major dental insurance carriers including Medicaid/Smiles for Children for patients up to the age of 20.
 However, there is often confusion about how dental insurance works and what it may or may not cover.

 Often, when we present a patient with a treatment, one of the first questions they ask is "Will my insurance pay for it?"

 As a courtesy to all our patients, we will call your dental insurance company, tell them what we have planned for you, and we'll let you know what they will or will not pay for.

 One thing you have to keep in mind with dental insurance is that you should probably phrase the question as not so much, "Will my insurance pay for this?", but more, "Will my insurance help me pay for this?"